The Delicate Arch hike is world-famous for a reason. There’s something uber-inspiring about this arch.

 I didn’t have high expectations, since literally everyone recommends visiting Delicate Arch for sunset, but the scenery blew me away.

 How to Beat the Crowds at Delicate Arch

-The best time to visit Delicate Arch without the crowds is to go during the winter months.
+The best time to visit Delicate Arch without the crowds is to go during the winter months since this is one of the best national parks to visit in winter.
 Particularly for sunrise.

 Winter is the low season for Moab – it’s cold, duh.
 But it’s also the best time to hike to Delicate Arch.

 We made moves for a sunrise hike on Christmas Day and had the entire Delicate Arch to ourselves.
 There were 4 other people around.
 Full stop.

 The hillsides and La Sal Mountains were dusted in snow, creating a stunning, tranquil scene.
 Just peaceful nature, the way it was intended.

 If you are in the area during spring through fall since this is one of the best national parks for fall, you’ll want to head out for a sunrise hike at Delicate Arch.
 You’ll have far fewer people, and less scorching heat.